Home Medicinal Chemistry Vitamins B Vitamins

 Vitamin B1 Thiamine Peas, bananas, oranges, nuts, whole grain bread, liver, and some fortified breakfast cereals

-Vitamin B2 Riboflavin Milk, eggs, fortified breakfast cereals, mushrooms, and plain yoghurt
+Vitamin B2 Riboflavin Milk, eggs, fortified breakfast cereals, mushrooms, and plain yogurt

 Vitamin B3